DJ AM: Career

 Goldstein's stage name, "DJ AM", stands for his first and middle names, Adam Michael.
 After playing for his friends and at private parties for some time, Goldstein got his first paying job as a DJ at an unlicensed club in Los Angeles at the age of 21, where he earned $40 and a six-pack of beer for a night's work.
 He worked there for two years.
 A visiting promoter, impressed with Goldstein's performance, offered him a deejaying job at the Hollywood club The Dragonfly.

 Goldstein met Shifty Shellshock through the nightclub scene, and he was asked to join the rap/rock group Crazy Town in 1999.
 He contributed to their 2000 hit "Butterfly", which reached number one in several countries.
 According to bandmates Shellshock and Epic Mazur, Goldstein was the group's only sober member.
 He quit in 2001 to escape the drug-related dysfunction plaguing the group.

 Goldstein's weight problems became progressively worse, despite years of dieting; in 2003, he weighed 324 lb and underwent gastric bypass surgery.
 The surgery was effective, and he lost more than 100 lb within a year.
 After he began dating actress Nicole Richie in 2003, Goldstein's DJ career skyrocketed.
 Us Weekly editor Janice Min said that he was talented, but that the thing that set him apart from other deejays was that he dated Richie.

 As a result of the relationship, Goldstein appeared in a 2005 episode of Punk'd, where Richie was the subject of a practical joke, and that same year he featured in an episode of The Simple Life, a reality TV show focusing on Richie and Paris Hilton.
 Goldstein and Richie announced their engagement in February 2005, but broke up in late 2006.
 Goldstein was a guest DJ on an episode of The Ellen DeGeneres Show in May 2006.

 He was an avid sneakerhead, owning more than 1,000 pairs of sneakers by 2007.
 This led to him being offered a cameo as himself purchasing a pair in the 2006 TV series Entourage episode "What About Bob?".
 That same year, Goldstein also began working at Caesars Palace, becoming the resident DJ of their nightclub Pure.
 He was contracted to the club for the year for $1 million, which was considered to be an unprecedented amount for a DJ at the time.
 By 2007, he was also being paid between $10,000 and $25,000 per event as a solo DJ.

 Goldstein scratched on albums for Papa Roach, Will Smith, and Babyface.
 He played at private events for celebrities including Jennifer Lopez, Ben Stiller, and Leonardo DiCaprio.
 Goldstein dated singer Mandy Moore for two months in 2007 and remained close friends with her after separating.
 Later in 2007, he was romantically involved with model Jessica Stam.
+Goldstein was also close friends with fellow DJ and producer Steve Aoki, who went on to praise him in his 2016 documentary I'll Sleep When I'm Dead.